rodrimati1992/type_level/type_level_values/docs/appendix_functions.md

 # Function composition

-What this library calls function composition is taking multiple functions and producing a type which implements TypeFn_.
+What this library calls function composition is taking multiple functions and producing a type which is itself a function.

 # Ways to compose functions